 And July and August bring wild blackberries to Seattle, and that means batches of Blackberry Freezer Jam.

 And now?
 Peach freezer jam!

-If you prefer shelf-stable jam, try your hand at Low-Sugar Strawberry Jam which is an actual canning recipe.
+If you prefer shelf-stable jam, try your hand at Peach Preserves or Low-Sugar Strawberry Jam which are an actual canning recipe.
 It’s still incredibly easy but you’ll need some canning equipment (related: Canning Supplies Equipment List).

 WHAT IS THE DIFFERENCE BETWEEN JAM AND FREEZER JAM?